erichardy/collective.abcmusic/README.txt

 * abcjs : http://code.google.com/p/abcjs/

 Note about QuickTime : in recent QuickTime versions, Apple removed MIDI support.
-So may be it is possible to recover MIDI support from older versions. see : http://support.apple.com/kb/DL923
+So, may be it is possible to recover MIDI support from older versions. see : http://support.apple.com/kb/DL923

 DEPENDENCIES